datafac/dtomaker-all/README.md

 ## Features
 - Models defined via C# interfaces with attributes.
   - Source generators create implementations at compile time.
-- Properties can be basic .NET types such as integers, floats, strings, Guid.
+- Properties can be basic .NET types such as integers, floats, strings, Guid, etc.
   - Raw byte arrays are supported using the built-in Octets type.
   - Other common types such as DateTime, DateTimeOffset, TimeSpan are supported by built-in converters.
   - User-defined value types can be supported via user-defined converters to built-in types.
 - Nullable types.
 - Polymorphic types.
-- Freezability: DTO instances are mutable until frozen, after which they become immutable.
+- Freezable types: Instances are mutable until frozen.
 - Serialization protocols:
   - JSON via System.Text.Json
   - JSON via Newtonsoft.Json